In this post

 How to calculate costs for your cell phone stipend

-Follow this simple formula to calculate costs for your cell phone stipend:
+Follow this simple formula to calculate the costs for your cell phone stipend:

 - [Number of eligible employees] multiplied by [your monthly stipend allowance] multiplied by [12 months] = Annual cost of your cell phone stipend